The College of Wooster offers four nationally accredited degree programs in music. All are accredited by the National Association of Schools of Music.

 The Bachelor of Music Education in Music Therapy degree program, accredited by the National Association of Schools of Music and the American Music Therapy Association, prepares students to use music as a therapeutic tool for the welfare of a variety of populations, including the elderly, the physically handicapped, and the mentally impaired.

-The College also makes the option of a Special Major (Jazz Studies or Musical Theatre), a Double Major, and a Minor in Music available.
+The College also makes the option of a Special Major, a Double Major, and a Minor in Music available.